 Renewed interest in this collection, mainly from Russian scientists, enabled the description of two new species of ant in 1996 and 15 other insects in 2000.
 It was then realised that these insects had more in common with those of other Cretaceous ambers.

 In about 2000, a Canadian mining company started exporting freshly mined amber from Myanmar (formerly Burma) and collections were built up in the USA.
 There then followed a steady output of papers describing new species from the American and London collections.
 Study of the sedimentary bed that the amber came from enabled it to be accurately dated to 99 million years old, based on radioactive zircon crystals.

-In recent years the Chinese have become very interested in Burmese amber and new mines opened up in Myanmar to supply the demand.
-Thus this amber is now more readily available and many scientists around the world are studying its inclusions.
-The number of new scientific papers published describing new species has skyrocketed and by the middle of 2021 over 2,000 species had been described, including over 1,500 species of insects.
+In about 2015 the Chinese became very interested in Burmese amber and new mines opened up in Myanmar to supply the demand.
+The amber became more readily available and many scientists around the world started studying its inclusions.
+The number of scientific papers published describing new species skyrocketed and by the middle of 2021 over 2,000 species had been described, including over 1,500 species of insects.
 In 2019 it was reported that there were atrocities perpetrated by the Myanmar military in the Kachin amber mines area, which had commenced in November 2017.
 This has led to discussions about the ethics of Burmese amber and more diligence is now taken with regards to potential acquisitions.